jundalisay/superblist/content/en/research/musashi/five-rings/book-3.md

 If you attain this spirit, it applies to everyday life.
 You must always think of crossing at a ford.

 In strategy also it is important to "cross at a ford".
 Discern the enemy's capability and, knowing your own strong points, "cross the ford" at the advantageous place, as a good captain crosses a sea route.
 If you succeed in crossing at the best place, you may take your ease.

-To cross at a ford means to attack the enemy's weak point, and to put yourself in an ad- vantageous position.
+To cross at a ford means to attack the enemy's weak point, and to put yourself in an advantageous position.
 This is how to win large-scale strategy.
 The spirit of crossing at a ford is necessary in both large- and small-scale strategy.

 You must research this well.

 ### To Know the Times